 The new service “is a huge opportunity for us and we believe that it is uniquely Wal-Mart,” Bill Simon, chief executive officer of Wal-Mart U.S., said at a conference Sept.
 5.

 Under the program, customers can order merchandise such as toys, electronics and sporting goods online before noon and choose a 4-hour window from 4 p.m. onward for delivery.
 There’s no minimum-purchase requirement, the Bentonville, Arkansas-based company said.

-Local stores will supply the products, which will be delivered by United Parcel Service Inc. (UPS), except in San Jose and San Francisco, which has the existing grocery-delivery service.
+Local stores will supply the products, which will be delivered by United Parcel Service Inc. (UPS:US), except in San Jose and San Francisco, which has the existing grocery-delivery service.
 There is no end-date set for the program, the company said.